SaGAR-2609/SereneStay/README.md

 * Browse all available accommodations on a visually appealing listings page
 * View detailed information about each listing including title, description, image, price, location, and country
+* Read the reviews of a particular listing
 * Simple and clean UI for seamless user experience
 * Server-side rendering using EJS for faster load times and better SEO
 * MongoDB integration with Mongoose for flexible and scalable data handling